collins-isiwu/Dusk-FlaskApp/README.md

 #### Design of the App
   The name of the app and design of the app was inspired by the calmness of the dusk - the ability of it to make you calm and concentrated.
 Which is the main purpose of the app.

+#### File Structure
+  The Dusk app is strutured in the normal way Flask app is structured
+  - Static folder, for javascript files, css files, audios, pictures and other static components of the web app that doesn't change.
+Files in the static folder are grouped into different folders of similarities.
+For instance, the css files of the web page are grouped into the css folder.
+The same goes to the images, javascript and svg of the web app.
+This is to aid in clarity as the page grows.
+  - Templates folder, for the html files of the web pages.
+The templates folder of this application also contains the includes folder which is not a real html page but an inclusion of the main html pages whenever we need them.
+Files in the includes folder of the temolates folder includes;
+  - _flashmessages.html: this is used to show alert when necessary.
+  - _formhelpers.html: this is also used to show alert when necessary.
+  - _navbar.html: for the navbar of the home page.

+  -app.py: contains the main flask initialization of the web app.
+It also contains the routing of the pages.
+MySQL initialization and so on.
+  -Helpers.py: contains the utility functions of the app which includes:
+  - login_required function and
+  - RegisterForm class
+The function and the class was then imported into the app.py.